Mori fibre spaces for $3$-folds over imperfect fields: Base point freeness and Mori fibre spaces

-\begin{theorem}[Contraction Theorem] Let $(X,B)$ be a projective $\mathbb{Q}$-factorial dlt pair of dimension $3$, projective over an $F$-finite field $K$ of characteristic $p>5$.
+\begin{theorem}[Contraction Theorem] Let $(X,B)$ be a projective $\mathbb{Q}$-factorial dlt pair of dimension $3$, projective over a field $K$ of characteristic $p>5$.
 Then any $(K_X+B)$-negative extremal ray can be contracted by a projective morphism. \end{theorem} \begin{proof} Since the ray $R$ is $(K_X+B)$-negative, by a small perturbation of $B$ we can assume that it is a $\mathbb{Q}$-divisor and $(X,B)$ is klt.
 Since $R$ is also $(K_X+B+A)$-negative for some sufficiently small ample divisor $A$, there are only finitely many $K_X+B+A$-negative rays by \autoref{thm:cone}, each of which contains a curve, we can find an ample $\mathbb{Q}$-divisor $H$ such that $(K_X+B+H)^\perp=R$.
 Now by replacing $H$ up to linear equivalence such that $(X,B+H)$ is klt we are done by \autoref{lem:bpf_Q}. \end{proof}

-\begin{theorem}[Finiteness of models] Let $X$ be a three dimensional klt $\mathbb{Q}$-factorial variety over an $F$-finite field $K$.
+\begin{theorem}[Finiteness of models] Let $X$ be a three dimensional klt $\mathbb{Q}$-factorial variety over a field $K$.
+Assume either that $K$ is $F$-finite or that \autoref{thm:lmm_dw} holds in the non-$F$-finite case.
 Let $A\geq 0$ be a big $\mathbb{Q}$-divisor and $V$ a finite dimensional rational affine subspace of the vector space of $\mathbb{R}$-Weil divisors on $X$.
 Recall the Shokurov polytope \autoref{def:shokurov_polytope}:

 Let $\mathcal{C}$ be a rational polytope inside $\mathcal{L}_A(V)$ such that $(X, B)$ is klt for every $B\in \mathcal{C}$.
 Then there exist finitely many birational maps $\phi_i:X\dashrightarrow Y_i$ such that for each $B\in \mathcal{C}$ for which $K_X+B$ is pseudo-effective, there is some $i$ such that $(Y_i, B_{Y_i})$ is a log minimal model of $(X,B)$. \end{theorem} \begin{proof} The proof is identical to that of \cite[Proposition 4.2]{birkar_existence_2017} using \autoref{prop:polytopes}, \autoref{thm:bpf} and \autoref{thm:lmm_dw}. \end{proof}